By Mark Tonkin

 Fewer upper cabinets

-Many people assume that overhead cabinets are a given in any kitchen design, but that’s not the case.
+Many people assume that overhead cabinets are a given in any kitchen, but that’s not the case.

 If you have enough storage space underneath your benches, or in the pantry, you can get more creative with the area above those benches.